ikorb/tapecart/hardware/README.md

     duotape is the main switch PCB, duotape-riser contains a layout for a really trivial adapter board in case you don't have a 3.96mm stripboard available.

+# Tapecart SD hardware #

+* Tapecart-SD

+    A simple version of the Tapuino hardware without buttons and display specially made for Tapecart SD by CapFuture1975.